Linear Convergence of Generalized Mirror Descent with Time-Dependent Mirrors: Introduction

 \section{Introduction}

-Recent work has established the optimization and generalization benefits of over-parameterization in machine learning \cite{belkin2019reconciling, PLAndNTKBelkin, RethinkingGeneralization}.
-In particular, several works including \cite{MarkSchmidtSGDPL, du2018gradient, PLAndNTKBelkin, li2018learning} have demonstrated that over-parameterized models converge to a global minimum when trained using stochastic gradient descent and that such convergence can occur at a linear rate.
-Independently, other work, such as \cite{ImplicitBiasOptimizationGeometry}, have characterized \textit{implicit regularization} of over-parameterized models, i.e. the properties of the solution selected by a given optimization method, without proving convergence.
+The Polyak-Lojasiewicz (PL) inequality (Eq.\eqref{PL-Inequality}) serves as a sufficient condition for an elegant proof of linear convergence of stochastic gradient descent methods, even in non-convex settings \cite{PLConditionLinearConvergence, MarkSchmidtSGDPL, BassilySGDLinearConvergence}.
+Recently, PL-based analyses have become popular for analyzing convergence of modern machine learning methods.
+For example, \cite{PLAndNTKBelkin} used a PL-based analysis as a framework for understanding optimization of over-parameterized neural networks, and \cite{AdagradPL} used a PL-based analysis for establishing linear convergence of Adagrad-Norm.
+Since the PL-inequality has served as a powerful tool for establishing linear convergence in several instances, one may wonder how far this tool can be pushed.

-Recently, the authors in~\cite{MirrorDescentMinimax,MirrorDescentNonlinear} simultaneously proved convergence and analyzed approximate implicit regularization for mirror descent \cite{MirrorDescentFormulation, MirrorDescent}.
-In particular, by using the fundamental identity of stochastic mirror descent (SMD), they proved that SMD converges to an interpolating solution that is approximately the closest one to the initialization in Bregman divergence.
-However, these works do not provide a rate of convergence for SMD and assume that there exists an interpolating solution within $\epsilon$ in Bregman divergence from the initialization.
-In this work, we generalize results from \cite{MirrorDescentMinimax, MirrorDescentNonlinear} by providing sufficient conditions for \emph{linear} convergence and obtain approximate implicit regularization results for \emph{generalized mirror descent} (GMD), an extension of mirror descent that introduces (1) a potential-free update rule and (2) a time-dependent mirror.
-GMD with invertible $\phi: \mathbb{R}^d \rightarrow \mathbb{R}^{d}$ and learning rate $\eta$ is used to minimize a real valued loss function, $f$, according to the update rule:
+In this work, we demonstrate that a PL-based analysis can be used to establish linear convergence for a general class of optimization methods.
+Namely, we use a PL-based analysis to establish linear convergence for \emph{generalized mirror descent} (GMD), an extension of mirror descent that introduces (1) a potential-free update rule and (2) a time-dependent mirror.
+GMD with invertible $\phi: \mathbb{R}^d \rightarrow \mathbb{R}^{d}$ and learning rate $\eta$ minimizes a real valued function, $f: \mathbb{R}^{d} \to \mathbb{R}$, using the following update rule:

 We discuss the stochastic version of GMD (SGMD) in Section \ref{sec: Algorithm Description and Preliminaries}.
 GMD generalizes both mirror descent and preconditioning methods.
-Namely, if for all $t$, $\phi^{(t)} = \nabla \psi$ for some strictly convex function $\psi$, then GMD corresponds to mirror descent with potential $\psi$; if $\phi^{(t)} = G^{(t)}$ for some invertible matrix $G^{(t)} \in \mathbb{R}^{d \times d}$, then the update rule in equation \eqref{eq: descent updates introduction} reduces to
+Namely, if for all $t$, $\phi^{(t)} = \nabla \psi$ for some strictly convex function $\psi$, then the update rule in equation \eqref{eq: descent updates introduction} reduces to: